Extremal unital completely positive normal maps and its symmetries: Tomita coupling and extremal marginal states:

-\vsp We consider the set of states $\psi$ on C$^*$ tensor product of von-Neumann algebras $\clm \circ \clm$ acting on $\clh \otimes \clh$ such that it's restrictions on $\clm \circ I$ and $I \circ \clm$ are equal to $\phi$.
-In short we will call such a state a coupling state with marginal $\phi$ and denote the convex set by $C_{\phi}$.
+\vsp We consider the algebraic tensor product $\clm \ul{\otimes} \clm$ and complete it with $C^*$-cross norm of the von-Neumann algebra $\clm \otimes \clm$.
+The set of states $\psi$ on C$^*$ tensor product of von-Neumann algebras $\clm \circ \clm$ acting on $\clh \otimes \clh$ such that its restrictions on $\clm \circ I$ and $I \circ \clm$ are equal to $\phi$.
+In short, we will call such a element in words a coupling state with marginal $\phi$ and denote the convex set by $C_{\phi}$.
 Simplest example is the product state and simplest non-product state is given by a Tomita state